Groestlcoin/groestlcoin-maintainer-tools/README.md

 clang-format
 ------------

-A script to format cpp source code according to the .clang-format file in the bitcoin repo.
+A script to format cpp source code according to the .clang-format file in the groestlcoin repo.
 This should only be applied to new files or files which are currently not actively developed on.
 Also, git subtrees are not subject to formatting.